Disappearance of Jeremy Bright

 Jeremy Doland Bright (born May 25, 1972 – disappeared August 14, 1986) is an American teenager who disappeared under mysterious circumstances while attending the Coos County Fair in Myrtle Point, Oregon.
 At the time of his disappearance, Bright resided in Grants Pass and had been visiting family in Myrtle Point.
 On August 14, 1986, he attended the Coos County Fair with his younger sister.
 During the day, the pair separated, but Bright failed to meet her that afternoon, as arranged, at the carnival's ferris wheel.
 Several witnesses reported seeing Bright forcibly removed from the area by an unknown man, though these sightings were not confirmed.

 Initially, local law enforcement suspected foul play in Bright's case; however, within the week following his disappearance, several reported sightings of him in the area led detectives to reverse this decision, and he was temporarily classified as a runaway.
 Numerous theories and rumors circulated in Myrtle Point following the boy's disappearance, which were detailed in a 1989 segment on NBC's Unsolved Mysteries.
 Among them were that Bright had overdosed on a drug at a party and his body had been disposed of by those present; another that he had been shot by local men while swimming in the Coquille River, and the men had attempted to nurse him back to health but had then buried Bright's body in a shallow grave after he succumbed to the wound.
-Law enforcement conducted searches of property in correspondence with these rumors, but found no evidence leading to Bright's discovery.
+Law enforcement conducted searches of property in connection with these rumors, but found no evidence leading to Bright's discovery.

 A local man who had babysat Bright during his childhood, Terry Lee Steinhoff, was considered a suspect in Bright's disappearance after being convicted of murdering a 32-year-old woman; there had been reports that Bright was seen in Steinhoff's truck the day he disappeared.
 Steinhoff died in prison in 2007.
 In August 2011, Bright's family stated that they presumed him dead and held a formal memorial service in his memory.
-As of 2025, his whereabouts remain unknown.
+As of 2026, his whereabouts remain unknown.

-Timeline

 Background

 In August 1986, fourteen-year-old Jeremy Bright, a resident of Grants Pass, Oregon, was staying in Myrtle Point with his stepfather and younger sister.
 Born in Baltimore, Maryland, Bright had been raised in Myrtle Point.
 On Wednesday, August 13, Bright attended the Coos County Fair with his friend Johnny Fish.
-That day, he called his mother, Diane, from a payphone, and made plans for her to pick him and his 10-year-old sister, S'te (es-tEE), up in Myrtle Point on August 15.
+That day, he called his mother, Diane, from a payphone, and made plans for her to pick up him and his 10-year-old sister, S'te (es-tEE), in Myrtle Point on August 15.
 Later the same day, Bright met with his stepfather at a tavern owned by his grandmother, and was given money to attend the fair the next day.
 This was the last time he was seen by his stepfather or grandmother.